 If you’re doing some Overlanding, or a weekend camping trip, bed racks make a world of difference in storage and organization for your Toyota Tacoma.
-Bed racks are railed systems that bolt into the bed of your truck in minutes.
+Bed racks are a popular mod to Tacomas and are railed systems that bolt into the bed of your truck in minutes.
 They allow you to mount your gear to the sides and top of the unit keeping what you need organized, and within reach.

 What Do You Need Them For?